Weather

 Celestial Objects

-The Sun's transit occured at 12:11 hrs with sunset at 18:36 hrs; it is currently 16° above the geographic horizon to the WSW
+The Sun's transit occurs at 13:05 hrs with sunrise at 05:52 hrs; it is currently 5° below the geographic horizon to the ENE

-Waning gibbous moon, 92% illuminated, moonrise at 22:50 hrs; the Moon is 47° below the geographic horizon to the NE currently
+Waxing gibbous moon, 80% illuminated, moonrise at 15:14 hrs; the Moon is 1° above the geographic horizon to the WNW currently

-ISSThe International Space Station is passing overhead at:
+ISSThe International Space Station is not passing overhead Ouseburn tonight

-PlanetsIf there is a clear sky this evening, Mercury will be visible; , Jupiter will be visible, the Moon will be visible
+PlanetsIf there is a clear sky this evening, Jupiter will be visible; , the Moon will be visible

 No space aliens are expected in Ouseburn today — keep checking here, in case of any last minute visitors